Luscious Lemon Cheesecake

 Not said lightly; this Lemon Cheesecake is seriously the best cheesecake I’ve ever had.
 Rich and with the perfect texture, it’s finished with a sour cream topping and a lemon glaze.
-Elegant and delicious and perfect for any event!

 After another week of making what I consider the ‘best of’ something this month I have to wonder what has come over me.
 I did not set out to do a ‘Best of’ series but it’s happened nonetheless and today it’s cheesecake and this Lemon Cheesecake is simply THE BEST!

 Maybe it’s the bit of melancholy I feel in the fall that has me thinking of foods that I love?
 I really don’t know but think I will plan ahead and devote the last Monday of the month to a recipe from my archives that I’ve always thought the best and include a list of links to others I’ve seen during the month that I have found especially appealing.
 I so often make something new…this will force me to revisit some old favorites that might be feeling a bit taken for granted.

 It’s been fun.
 I’ve also noticed that each of my best of have such different histories for me.
 The Smashed Potatoes were a conglomeration of the best way I like to make potatoes happily combined with the newness of adding goat cheese.

 The Molasses Chocolate Chip Cookies were something totally new that I tried that turned out to be the best doggone chocolate chip cookies I’ve ever had.